microsoft/playwright/docs/src/test-api/class-test.md

 - `location` <[Location]>
 Specifies a custom location for the step to be shown in test reports.
 By default, location of the [`method: Test.step`] call is shown.

+### option: Test.step.params
+* since: v1.48
+- `params` ?<[Object]>
+An optional key-value object where keys are step parameter names and values are their corresponding parameter values.
+This information is shown in the trace view.

 ## method: Test.use
 * since: v1.10